Sign up for our newsletter

 Gretchen Livesey

-Vice President, Partner Impact
+Director, Partner Impact

+Gretchen first joined the organization, originally known as Turnaround for Children, in 2017, in Washington D.C.
+She managed the organization’s partnership with KIPP DC and delivered professional learning to DC Public Schools leaders.
 Prior to joining Turnaround, Gretchen was the Linked Learning Director for the Oakland Unified School District in California.
-Her greatest accomplishment in that role was leading the team that crafted the blueprint for high school redesign funded by a local property tax that ensured 10 years of public financing to improve outcomes for Oakland students.
-Through her 30 years of service in education, Gretchen has been a high school English and filmmaking teacher, a curriculum writer, an instructional coach, a small school founder and a leader at both the school and district levels.
+Her greatest accomplishment in that role was leading the team that crafted the blueprint for high school redesign, funded by a local property tax, that ensured 10 years of public financing to improve outcomes for Oakland students.

 Gretchen earned an M.S. in Educational Leadership at California State University, East Bay, a B.A. in English and a teaching credential at the University of California at Santa Barbara.